thomasmartinez114/java-mosh-advanced/README.md

-This repo is following Mosh Intermediate tutorials for Java.
+This repo is following Mosh Advanced tutorials for Java.